Fall 2023 Application Requirements

 Master of Architecture (MArch): 3-year or advanced standing professional degree, applicants may have an undergraduate degree in any field.

-Master of Science in Architecture (MS Architecture): 1-year post-professional degree, applicants must already have a professional degree in architecture
+Master of Science in Architecture (MSArch): 1-year post-professional degree, applicants must already have a professional degree in architecture.

-Master of Arts in Design Criticism (MA Design Criticism): 2-year academic degree, applicants may have an undergraduate degree in any field.
+Master of Arts in Design Criticism (MAD-Crit): 2-year academic degree, applicants may have an undergraduate degree in any field.

-If applying to the MArch/MAD-Crit or MSArch/MAD-Crit joint degree program, you must submit two applications (one for each program).
-Indicate that you're applying to a joint program on the "Supplement" page of each application.
+If applying to the MArch/MAD-Crit or MSArch/MAD-Crit joint degree program, two applications must be submitted, one for each program.
+Indicate the joint program on the "Supplement" page of each application.
 You will only need to pay the application fee once.

 2. Statement of Purpose (750 words maximum)